 Now in need of a partner with the technology and expertise to help them analyze its data, provide actionable insights and make justifiable project recommendations, Richmond turned to Xylem once again.

-Harnessing the expertise of Xylem’s hydroinformatics engineering team, the City utilized Xylem Wastewater Network Optimization, a real-time visualization and decision support system, and part of the Xylem Vue digital portfolio.
+Harnessing the expertise of Xylem’s hydroinformatics engineering team, the City utilized Xylem Vue powered by GoAigua's SSO/CSO Prediction and Prevention applications, a real-time visualization and decision support system, and part of the Xylem Vue digital portfolio.
 By combining engineering, data and decision science, and industry-leading water expertise, Xylem would identify and evaluate sustainable, efficient, and cost-effective projects to help solve Richmond’s CSO challenges.